jgrizou/website/src/blog/open_science/index.md

   - [plotly](https://plot.ly/) is an online analytics and data visualization tool.

+  - [ReciPy](https://github.com/recipy/recipy) effortless method to record provenance in Python: *"With the addition of a single line of code to the top of your Python files, ReciPy will log each run of your code to a database, keeping track of the input files, output files and the version of your code, and then let you query this database to find out how you actually did create graph.png."*

+  - [ReScience](https://github.com/ReScience/ReScience/wiki): *"ReScience is a peer-reviewed journal that targets computational research and encourages the explicit replication of already published research, promoting new and open-source implementations in order to ensure that the original research is reproducible.
+To achieve such a goal, the whole editing chain is radically different from any other traditional scientific journal.
+ReScience lives on github where each new implementation is made available together with comments, explanations and tests.
+Each submission takes the form of a pull request that is publicly reviewed and tested in order to guarantee that any researcher can re-use it.
+If you ever replicated computational results from the literature in your research, ReScience is the perfect place to publish this new implementation."*

   - [arXiv](http://arxiv.org/) and [HAL](https://hal.inria.fr/) are open archive where you can deposit scholarly documents from all academic fields.

   - [Episciences.org](http://www.episciences.org/) is an overlay publication platform.
 It complements open archive by adding a peer-review component.
-Related publication: [https://hal.inria.fr/hal-01002815](https://hal.inria.fr/hal-01002815) [PDF](https://hal.inria.fr/hal-01002815v2/document)
+Related publication: [https://hal.inria.fr/hal-01002815](https://hal.inria.fr/hal-01002815) [[pdf]](https://hal.inria.fr/hal-01002815v2/document)

   - [pandoc](http://pandoc.org/) is an alternative to Latex for writing scientific paper.
 It includes an [automatic citations package](https://github.com/jgm/pandoc-citeproc).
 There is some advantages in my opinion: